laab-hpc/.github/profile/README.md

 LAAB-HPC was developed with the support of Juelich Supercomputing Center at Forschungszentrum Juelich, Germany through the BMBF project 01-1H1-6013 AP6-NRW Anwenderunterstuetzung SiVeGCS, the eSSENCE Programme under the Swedish Government’s Strategic Research Initiative, and RWTH Aachen University, Germany through the DFG project IRTG-2379.

 LAAB-HPC has several software components.
 Unless otherwise specified by an individual component, the software components are distributed under the GNU AGPL-3.0 License.
-Components that specify a different license are distributed under the terms of their respective licenses.
+Components derived from or incorporating third-party software retain their respective copyright notices and licence terms.

 Copyright (c) 2026 Forschungszentrum Juelich GmbH, Juelich Supercomputing Centre